joysn/python_algorithms/README.md

 algo_python13.py - Find out total # of ways in which we can climb the staircase if we vlimb 1 or 2 steps at a time [Dynamic Programing]

 algo_python14.py - same as python13, Topdown, caching

+algo_python15.py - Find out total # of ways in which we can climb the staircase if we vlimb 1 or 2 steps at a time [Bottom up, memoization]